zscaler/terraform-provider-zpa/docs/data-sources/zpa_ba_certificate.md

 Use the **zpa_ba_certificate** data source to get information about a browser access certificate created in the Zscaler Private Access cloud.
 This data source is required when creating a browser access application segment resource.

-**NOTE:** To ensure consistent search results across data sources, please avoid using multiple spaces or special characters in your search queries.

 ## Example Usage

 ```terraform